Published 2021-02-02.

 There are a huge number of e-commerce sites, and that market is experiencing strong growth in part due to the COVID-19 epidemic.
 E-commerce has entered Main Street, as per Geoffrey Moore’s technology adoption lifecycle.

-Functional requirements are features that allow the system to function as it was intended.
-Put another way, if the functional requirements are not met, the system will not work.
-Functional requirements are product features and focus on user requirements.
+Functional requirements are features that allow the system to function as intended.
+In other words, if the functional requirements are not met, the system will not work.
+Functional requirements are product features that focus on user requirements.

 Non-functional requirements (NFRs)

-Non-functional requirements relate to user expectations, and include security, reliability, performance, maintainability, scalability, and usability.
-Here are some paraphrased excerpts from the Wikipedia article on NFRs:
+Non-functional requirements relate to user expectations and include security, reliability, performance, maintainability, scalability, and usability.

 NFRs can be divided into two main categories: